itsee-birmingham/django_wce_api/README.md

 - RELATED_KEYS - A list of all fields that are foreign keys in this model.

-- PREFETCH_KEYS - A list of all of the many-to-many or one-to-many keys in this model ﻿(these might be declared with a foreign key in the related model only).
+- PREFETCH_KEYS - A list of all of the many-to-many or one-to-many keys in this model (these might be declared with a foreign key in the related model only).

 If the data in the models are going to be displayed in tables or are going to be used for searching then the following model variables and function might be useful.
 This is mostly used in the citations app and some in the catena_catalogue: